hijoput4/SharingWare/readme.md

 ### 9- Where do I get this show,movie?

-    Use: https://fmhy.pages.dev/videopiracyguide/   -click the hamburger menu on the left to see much more links for other piracy stuff.
+    Use: https://fmhy.net/videopiracyguide   -menu on the left has much more links for other piracy stuff.

 ### 10- Is it there an app for android TV that is like vanced?